Development of higher education

 The Ministry of Education and Culture has organised two calls for applications for special discretionary government transfers granted to projects that support the development of higher education.

 As a result of the call for applications organised in autumn 2016, funding totalling EUR 25 million was granted to 17 development projects.
 As a result of the call organised in autumn 2017, funding totalling EUR 40 million was granted to 19 development projects.
-The central themes in the projects are openness and flexibility of studies, cooperation in the provision of education and accelerated transition of students to working life in accordance with the Government's key project 3 under the strategic priorities Knowledge and education.
+The central themes in the projects are openness and flexibility of studies, cooperation in the provision of education and accelerated transition of students to working life.

 Higher education development projects 2017–2019